alexolinux/vagrant-lab/README.md

 - **Oracle Virtualbox**

-If you don't have Oracle Virtualbox installed, access this [link](https://www.virtualbox.org/wiki/Downloads) to install Oracle Virtualbox on your operating system.
+If you don't have Oracle Virtualbox installed, access this [link](https://www.virtualbox.org/wiki/Downloads) to install Virtualbox on your operating system.

 ## **Setting up this Project**